flexcompute/tidy3d/tidy3d/components/data/README.md

 ### `SimulationData` objects

 Like before, the `SimulationData` object contains all of the data for a given `Simulation`.
-The `Simulation` is still stored directly as a `pd.Field` and the `monitor_data` is still a dictionary mapping the names of the `Monitor` objects to the correspoding `MonitorData` objects.
+The `Simulation` is still stored directly as a `pd.Field` and the `monitor_data` is still a dictionary mapping the names of the `Monitor` objects to the corresponding `MonitorData` objects.

 #### Normalizing